dustinpfister/blog_posts/_posts/threejs-edges-geometry.md

 ## The Edges geometry constructor and what to know first.

-This is a post on the THREE.EdgesGeometry constructor function in the javaScript library known as three.js.
-In order to gain something of value from reading this it is called for to have at least some background on these subjects as I will not be getting into the very basics of three.js and javaScript here.
+This is a post on the THREE.EdgesGeometry constructor function in the javaScript library known as threejs.
+In order to gain something of value from reading this it is called for to have at least some background on these subjects as I will not be getting into the [very basics of threejs](/2018/04/04/threejs-getting-started/) and javaScript here.
 I will however take a moment to go over a few things that you might want to read up on more if you find this post a little to advanced still.

 ### Read up a bit more on buffer geometry in general first